 That largely depends on the cause of the problem.
 Foundation problems brought about by flooding due to household plumbing accidents usually fall under coverage.
 Read your policy or contact your provider to be certain.

 While there is always likely to be a harmless (negligible) amount of unevenness to the foundation slab, it is worth watching out for some tell-tale signs of instability.
 Inside the house, look for doors that used to close properly, but now get jammed, or windows that have a similar problem.
 Check if there is a gap between the door and frame at one end but not at the other.
 These could indicate an uneven foundation.
 If you have foundation walls or piers, check to see if they are perfectly straight and not bowed.

 If you have any doubts, simply send us your questions in the comments section.
-We’re all ears to helping you figure out the best home warranty for you.
+We’re all ears to helping you figure out the best home warranty for you with the a home warranty provider.
 Do take a look at those companies that have gone out of business to ensure that you sign up for the right one.